 - You have a type of hepatitis C that’s resistant to medications (difficult to treat).

-- You have failed treatment with other hepatitis C medications in the past.
+- Treatment with other hepatitis C medications in the past has failed.

 - Your doctor prescribes it for off-label use (e.g., for treating HCV when you’ve had an organ transplant).

-Epclusa and ribavirin are used together in people with these conditions because clinical studies showed a higher cure rate with the combination treatment.
+Epclusa and ribavirin are used together in people with these conditions because clinical trials showed a higher cure rate with the combination treatment.